 Should I play Raimais to attempt a single credit clear?
 Hell yes, go for it — but be warned, it is very difficult.
 The best way to get a 1cc is a deathless run with warps, which will remove a lot of stages that will pose problems, but making even one mistake will put the 1cc in jeopardy.
-I’m still working on routing and practicing this, myself.

 Should I play Raimais as a speedrun game?
 I think this would work out very well, but for the reason mentioned above, it would probably be the least marathon safe game in existence.
 Routing would be super fun to do since you’ve got a lot of choices on where to go, and there’s a good amount of strategy to be devised in the individual levels.

 Should I play Raimais for score?
 NO NO NO NO NO DO NOT DO THIS